spinnaker/spinnaker.github.io/community/releases/next-release-preview/index.md

 an admin endpoint that will handle the deletion process.
 The admin endpoint can be reached via a `curl PUT` request against `{your_clouddriver}/admin/db/drop_version/V1`.

+### (Breaking Change) Spinnaker Dockerfile GID/UID changes

+The Dockerfile of each Spinnaker microservice (except Halyard and Deck) now specifies an explicit GID and UID of `10111` for the `spinnaker` user.

+This is only a breaking change if you were relying on the previous non-deterministically assigned GID and UID
+(e.g., in a custom Kubernetes [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/)).